-I had a consultation this evening where I met a great family, and they weren’t really having a lot of problems with the dog but wanted to improve their relationship.
+I had a consultation this evening where I met a great family.
+They wanted to improve their relationship with their dog.
 I talked to them about what I’d be teaching them and their dog and how I’d be coaching them.
-They brought the dog out and I went through the standard evaluation, seeing how the dog dealt with the leash, as well as how they dealt with me, and which food they preferred, etc.
+They brought the dog out and I went through the standard evaluation.
+I saw how the dog dealt with the leash, as well as how he dealt with me, and which food they preferred, etc.

 Keep in mind this is specifically for those dogs who really love sniffing around.
-Every dog likes to sniff some but if your dog isn’t showing a real interest in it, this may not be a powerful reinforcement for them.
+Every dog likes to sniff but some dogs don’t show a real interest in it.
+This may not be a powerful reinforcement for them.